thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

             (iterate lesser-numbers
                      [6 5 8 11 3 2 7 9 4 1 10 12]))
 </code></pre>

-We’ll need this repeating behavior in our program.

 Testing ideas like this by giving the computer snippets of code and examining the return value is akin to having a conversation with the computer in which you can bounce ideas off it (“Do these pants go with my shoes?”).